wodby/docs/servers/connect/aws.md

 Currently, we don't have a native integration with AWS.
 But you still can connect your server by following these steps:

-1. Login to your <a href="https://console.aws.amazon.com/console/home" target="_blank">AWS Console</a>
+1. Login to your AWS Console

 2. Choose EC2 (Virtual Servers in the Cloud)

 3. Choose `Instances > Click "Launch Instance"`

+> !
+DO NOT choose instance type t2 (burstable performance) unless you know what you're doing!

-4. Choose an image (AMI) from the list of [supported OS](../supported-os.md).
-We recommend to choose Debian 8 (search for it under AWS Marketplace tab).
+4. Choose an image (AMI) from the list of [supported OS](../supported-os.md)

 5. Click `6.
 Configure Security Group` in top vertical tabs